microsoft/BotFramework-WebChat/samples/21.customization-plain-ui/README.md

 This project has two goals:

--  Use Web Chat without using any of its UI components
+-  Use Web Chat without using any of its original UI components
 -  Build your own UI with minimal functionalities
    -  Support suggested actions
    -  Support [`imBack`, `messageBack`, and `postBack`](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-connector-add-rich-cards?view=azure-bot-service-4.0#process-events-within-rich-cards)